alicersk/seedcount/paired-programming.md

 ## Code Constributions & Ideas
 You're off to a great start here.
 It's hard to organize code when working with a new app like `streamlit` because you're learning as you go.
 I'm not sure what the best way to organize this code is, but I think you'll probably want to do everything in the same file that runs your streamlit app.
 I did not put functions into `streamlitapp.py` because I was just testing code, but I think it should be straightforward to just drop all your functions/class objects into it.

-I tested all my code (except the `streamlit` stuff) in a Jupyter Notebook and I have uplaoded that notebook so you can reference it.
+I tested all my code (except the `streamlit` stuff) in a Jupyter Notebook and I have uploaded that notebook so you can reference it.

 I ended up writing a new file `streamlitapp.py` to test out `streamlit` code, since I couldn't test it in my Jupyter Notebook.
 Everytime you save the file you just need to refresh the browser running the app to see the changes.
 The code I wrote here does the following:
 1. reads in your data from .csv files and does some cleaning/data-wrangling